Gervais Street Bridge – Columbia, South Carolina

 Contributor Kathryn Harris writes, “I saw this bridge on my first visit to Columbia and thought it would be awesome to photograph at sunset.
 Truly a beautiful site.
 I will come back in the spring to photograph it again.”

-Photographer Benton Henry tells the story of his photo: “The photograph was made for an article celebrating the 25th anniversary of Columbia Business Monthly magazine.
-They asked me to get them a shot that would say “Columbia.”
+Photographer Benton Henry tells the story of his photo at the top of the page: “The photograph was made for an article celebrating the 25th anniversary of Columbia Business Monthly magazine.
+They asked me to get them a shot that would say ‘Columbia.’
 I thought this did it, and so did they.
 It has since been used for a phone book cover, websites and sold as a fine print throughout the area.”